barrya0/Computer-Systems-Projects/proj_4/readme.md

 (iv) ColumnLarger - Size 500 MB appx.

-Unfortunately, I was unable to run tests on any files larger than this as my program would get killed by my compiler every time.
-However, I think this data is still very relevant and truthful to the performance differences when using dicitionary encoding.
+Unfortunately, I was unable to run tests on any files larger than this as my program would get killed by the compiler for using too much memory every time.
+However, I think this data is still very relevant and truthful to the performance differences when using dictionary encoding.

 #### (1) Encoding Speed under Variable Threads